Tari789/Marketplace-Dashboard-Template/schema.md

 # Source Schema

 Three fact tables and two dimensions.
-Generic dimensional-model naming — this is a reference structure, not a specific warehouse.
+Generic dimensional-model naming, this is a reference structure, not a specific warehouse.

 ---